 Guitar Techniques – 46 Essential Scale Patterns

-Scale patterns are essential guitar techniques that will build your chops, expand your fretboard knowledge, and provide you with improvisational material when applied to your guitar solos.
+Scale patterns are essential guitar techniques that will build your chops, expand your fretboard knowledge, and provide you with improvisational inspiration.

-Though they are highly beneficial to any level of guitarist, you might only have a few patterns that you practice, or don’t know how to get the most out of these guitar techniques in your practice room.
+Though they’re beneficial to any level of guitarist, you might only have a few patterns that you practice, or don’t know how to get the most out of these guitar techniques in your practice routine.

-This in-depth article will show you how to play 46 different scale patterns, how to practice essential rhythms and accents over these patterns, and how to use these patterns over chord progressions in your solos.
+This article will show you how to play 46 different scale patterns, how to practice essential rhythms and accents over these patterns, and how to use these patterns over in your guitar solos.

-As well, you’ll cover pentatonic scales, modes and other 7-note scales, as well as Jazz guitar patterns in this lesson.
+As well, you’ll cover pentatonic scales, modes, and jazz guitar patterns in this lesson.

-This’ll provide a well balanced and organized approach to learning and applying scale patterns to your technical and improvisational practice routine.
+This’ll provide a well balanced and organized approach to working scale patterns to your technical and improvisational practice.

 To begin, check out the “how to use this guide” section.